AG-Samaniego/is310-coding-assignments/api-getting-data/README.md

 ### Misc History:
 Some history: Pina was not traditionally made in the Philippines prior to Spanish colonization, as pineapple was not native to the Philippines.
 Filipinos have had a long tradition of weaving textiles from various materials, and eventually we adopted the leaves from the Spanish pineapple for use in textile-weaving; for a time, it was traded across parts of the European continent, and was commonly worn within upper casta in colonial Philippines.
 (Source: [SFO Museum](https://www.sfomuseum.org/exhibitions/pineapple-pina-philippine-textile))

+Glad to see it was in the Europeana archives-- the textile is just as much part of our colonial history as it is Spain's, and my people certainly never forgot lol.